Gera1313/public-land-app/README.md

 2. Enter the desired name of your new project folder.

-3. From the first list of options, select your framework; for our activities in class, we'll be using `React`.
+3. From the first list of options, select your framework; I'll be using `React`.

-4. From the second list of options, select your variant; for our activities in class, we'll be using `JavaScript`.
+4. From the second list of options, select your variant; I'll be using `JavaScript`.

 5. `cd` into your newly created project folder and run `npm install`.